 What Does This Mean?

 David embraces only some of Jesus’ revealed identity while rejecting other aspects entirely.
 He invites readers to follow The Way.
 Then do!
-But don’t follow Benner’s way.
+But don’t follow Benner’s broader path.
 Jesus says in John 14:6:

 I am the way, and the truth, and the life.
 No one comes to the Father except through Me.”